BITTERSWEET NIGHTSHADE

 Identification Guide

-Bittersweet nightshade may be confused with Oriental bittersweet (Celastrus orbiculatus), which is also an invasive species and grows in PEI.
+Bittersweet nightshade may be confused with Asiatic bittersweet, Celastrus orbiculatus, which is also an invasive species and grows in PEI.
 Here are some distinguishing features of bittersweet nightshade that may help you positively identify it:

-- Forms clusters of green, ovaloid berries that are are red when ripe
+- Forms clusters of green, ovoid berries that are red when ripe.

 What it does in the ecosystem